AltGr/opam-wiki/Packaging.md

   and OPAM will use that to get the source (and possibly updated metadata) of the package; this works with any branch of any git repo, it's not github specific.
+- We've been focusing on git above, but OPAM can handle darcs and mercurial repositories too, using `darcs://` and `hg://`.

 ## More on opam files